khantnaingset-kns/k8s-hardway-reimagine/README.md

 # Scope

-- Setup Kubernetes cluster from scratch using Kubeadm
+- Setup Kubernetes cluster from scratch using with the aid of Terraform as a IaC
     - Number of Nodes
         - 1 Master
         - 3 workers